Chart Color Schemes

 Health performance in Murwillumbah is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-About 62.3% report no medical ailments, compared to 64.2% in the rest of NSW.
-The area has 24.7% (around 2,361 people) aged 65 and over, lower than the 26.1% in the rest of NSW.
-Health outcomes among seniors present challenges but perform better than the general population in health metrics.
+Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 10.5 and 10.0% of residents respectively.
+However, 62.3% of residents declare themselves completely clear of medical ailments, compared to 64.2% across the Rest of NSW.
+The area has 24.7% (2,361 people) of residents aged 65 and over, which is lower than the 26.1% in the Rest of NSW.
+Despite this, health outcomes among seniors present some challenges, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health